Forest management and silviculture

 Introduction

-This section illustrates how forest management and silviculture can enhance the resilience of Mediterranean deciduous oak forests, which are suffering from increasing drought stress.
+This section demonstrates how forest management and silviculture can enhance the resilience of Mediterranean deciduous oak forests, which are increasingly affected by drought stress.

-Resilience is commonly defined as the persistence of a system under changing environmental conditions and disturbances.
-Here we support the approach that forest resilience can be viewed as the persistence of ecosystem functionality and associated environmental and socio-economic benefits.
+Resilience is typically defined as a system's ability to persist under changing environmental conditions and disturbances.
+In this context, we advocate for an approach that views forest resilience as the maintenance of ecosystem functionality and its associated environmental and socio-economic benefits.

-In the Mediterranean region, environmental variables and human actions have interacted for centuries to shape forest characteristics.
-In today's society, a wide range of new benefits (naturalness, biodiversity, carbon sequestration, landscape, etc.) are expected from the forest, in addition to the traditional (timber harvesting, slope protection, hydrological regulation, etc.) and basic needs (firewood, grazing, etc.), which are still alive in marginal inland areas.
+In the Mediterranean region, environmental factors and human activities have interacted for centuries to shape forest characteristics.
+Modern society expects a wide range of new benefits from forests, including naturalness, biodiversity conservation, carbon sequestration, and landscape aesthetics.
+These are in addition to traditional benefits such as timber harvesting, slope protection, and hydrological regulation, as well as basic needs like firewood and grazing, which remain important in marginal inland areas of southern Italy..

-Anthropogenic climate change is now challenging the functionality of forests and may jeopardize the benefits they can provide.
-In the Mediterranean region, where climate change is causing heat waves and droughts of increasing intensity, deciduous oak forests are particularly vulnerable.
-They often grow on degraded soils with low fertility and have a simplified structure as a result of intense and long-lasting human impacts (mainly grazing and unregulated logging).
+Anthropogenic climate change now poses a significant threat to forest functionality and may compromise the benefits they provide.
+In the Mediterranean region, where climate change is causing increasingly intense heat waves and droughts, deciduous oak forests are particularly vulnerable.
+These forests often grow on degraded, low-fertility soils and have a simplified structure due to prolonged human impacts, primarily grazing and unregulated logging.

-Forest management and silviculture can plan actions at different spatial and temporal scales to maintain the functionality of forest ecosystems.
-These may consist of management directions and silvicultural practices aimed at: keeping in line with natural trends of the ecosystem; exploiting functional diversity; regulating plant competition; promoting forest regeneration; improving soil water content and root water uptake; reducing anthropogenic disturbances.
+Forest management and silviculture can implement actions at various spatial and temporal scales to maintain forest ecosystem functionality.
+These may include management strategies and silvicultural practices aimed at:

 The vast landscape of deciduous oak forests in inland Basilicata, winter view.

-Deciduous oak forests in the Mediterranean bio-region cover a range of environmental conditions and show differences in composition and structure.
-In more drought-prone areas, downy oak (Quercus pubescens) is the dominant species, able to withstand long periods of intense drought.
-Turkey Oak (Quercus cerris) and Hungarian Oak (Quercus frainetto) are more sensitive to drought and prove to be susceptible to drought-induced decline due to a less conservative water use strategy.
+Deciduous oak forests in the Mediterranean bioregion span a range of environmental conditions, exhibiting variations in composition and structure.
+In more drought-prone areas, downy oak (Quercus pubescens) dominates, demonstrating an ability to withstand prolonged periods of intense drought.
+In contrast, Turkey oak (Quercus cerris) and Hungarian oak (Quercus frainetto) show greater drought sensitivity, proving susceptible to drought-induced decline due to their less conservative water use strategies.

 Overall, the following trends can be recognized in response to increasing drought: